Black Boxes: Black Boxes

 \section{Black Boxes}

-We try to give comprehensive treatment of black boxes, not few of them are useful in some contexts and some parts are redone here, as explained in {\S}0, {\S}1.
+We try to give comprehensive treatment of black boxes: quite a few few of them are useful in some contexts and some parts are redone here, as explained in \S0,\S1.

 Note that ``omitting countable types'' is a very useful device for building models of cardinality $\aleph_0$ and $\aleph_1$.
 The generalization to models of higher cardinality, $\lambda$ or $\lambda^+$, usually requires us to increase the cardinality of the types to $\lambda$, and even so we may encounter problems (see \cite{Sh:E60} and background there).
-Note we do not look mainly at the omitting type theorem {\em per se}, but its applications.
+Note that we do not look mainly at the omitting type theorem \emph{per se}, but at its applications.

-Jensen defined square and proved existence in ${\bf L}$: in Facts \ref{6.1} --- \ref{6.4}, we deal with related just weaker principles which can be proved in ZFC.
-E.g., for $\lambda$ regular $>\aleph_1$, $\{\delta<\lambda^+:\cf( \delta)<\lambda\}$ is the union of $\lambda$ sets, each has square (as defined there).
-You can skip them in first reading, particularly \ref{6.1} (and later take references on belief).
+Jensen defined square and proved existence in $\bfL$: in Facts \ref{6.1}--\ref{6.4}, we deal with slightly weaker related principles which can be proved in ZFC.
+E.g. for $\lambda$ regular $>\aleph_1$, $\{\delta < \lambda^+ : \cf(\delta) < \lambda\}$ is the union of $\lambda$ sets, each has square (as defined there).
+You can skip them in first reading --- particularly \ref{6.1} (and later take the references on faith).